Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Create a style to autoformat with
 - [ ] Move swap chain to its own class
 - [ ] Fix the hash for checking if vertices are equal.
-- [ ] Fix that cast which are needed because of VMA, probably just put it in a class which has a hpp interface.
+- [x] Fix that cast which are needed because of VMA, probably just put it in a class which has a hpp interface.
   - Currently makes it so new versions of MSVC cant compile the project.
+  - Was caused by compiling for 32 bit, so don't do that.
+- [ ] Abstract pipelines some more
+  - Maybe create some systems which holds the pipeline and layout.
+  - The systems could also have a render function.

 ### Descriptor Layout Idea